-- 3. Relative TSR is calculated using the method shown below. - .: Relative TSR = (Total shareholder return on the last day of the last fiscal year) ÷ (Total benchmark shareholder yield for the period corresponding to the Company's last fiscal year) - 4.
-Employee engagement is evaluated by averaging the values accepted as responses to nine questions about the "ASV achievement process" to determine whether employee engagement is being achieved or not. - 5.
+- 3. Relative TSR is calculated using the method shown below. - .: Relative TSR = (Total shareholder return on the last day of the last fiscal year) ÷ (Total shareholder return of TOPIX for the period corresponding to the period used to calculate total shareholder return) - 4.
+Employee engagement is evaluated by averaging the values accepted as responses to nine questions about the "ASV achievement process" to determine whether employee engagement is being achieved or not - 5.
 Corporate brand value is evaluated based on the "Best Japan Brands" survey conducted by Interbrand to determine whether the company has succeeded or not at achieving corporate brand value. - 6) Reasons why the Compensation Committee has determined that the details of individual compensation, etc. of Executive Officers, etc. follow the decision policy regarding the content of individual compensation, etc. of Executive Officers, etc.